Railway electrification in Malaysia: Ipoh–Padang Besar

-On 8 July 2008, the joint venture company has announced that electrification and power supply contract has been awarded to Balfour Beatty group with a contract value of GBP 160 million.
-Work is expected to start immediately and complete by January 2013.
-On the same day, the signalling and communication package has been awarded to Ansaldo STS.
-The contract is expected to be worth Euro 135 million.
+On 8 July 2008, the joint venture company announced that the electrification and power supply contract has been awarded to Balfour Beatty group with a contract value of GBP 160 million.
+Works were expected to start immediately and were to be completed by January 2013.
+On the same day, the signalling and communication package were awarded to Ansaldo STS.
+The contract is expected to be worth 135 million Euros.

-In March 2009, the project reached the 20% milestone and three months later, it completed 25% overall.
-According to the developer, the project is on schedule with expected completion by January 2013.
+In March 2009, the project reached the 20% milestone of completion and three months later, it completed 25% overall.
+According to the developer, the project was on schedule with expected completion by January 2013.

-In December 2009, Gamuda, one of the main contractors of the project has announced that the government have extended the deadline to complete the project by 11 months to December 2013.
-This is due to late approval of the design and late hand over of lands from the authorities.
+In December 2009, Gamuda, one of the main contractors of the project announced that the government had extended the deadline to complete the project by 11 months to December 2013.
+This was due to late approval of the design and late handover of lands from the authorities.

-Construction has completed in October 2014 for the entire stretch.